fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 We will now implement support for [token based authentication](https://scotch.io/tutorials/the-ins-and-outs-of-token-based-authentication#toc-how-token-based-works) to the backend.

-The princibles of token based authentication are depicted in the following sequence diagram:
+The principles of token based authentication are depicted in the following sequence diagram:

 ![](../../images/4/16e.png)